-The mission of the Associate in Science in Criminal Justice degree is to prepare students for employment in various criminal justice related areas such as police work, corrections and the courts.
+The mission of the Associate of Science in Criminal Justice degree is to prepare students for employment in various criminal justice related areas such as police work, corrections and the courts.
 The program also serves as a basis to transfer on to complete a baccalaureate degree.
 For those already in service, the program provides educational progress for promotion and other career development purposes.
 The Criminal Justice program prepares students by educating them in the fundamental concepts, knowledge and practices of the field.

 The Criminal Justice program provides students with an accessible, responsive learning environment that facilitates the achievement of educational, professional, and personal goals by offering quality higher education in an atmosphere that embraces academic excellence, diversity and innovation.